-Elizabeth MacDonald, a creative content writer at My Baby’s Heartbeat Bear, a brand that makes recordable stuffed animals, the best pregnancy gift, to record your baby’s ultrasound heartbeat.
+Elizabeth MacDonald, a creative content writer at My Baby’s Heartbeat Bear, a brand that makes recordable stuffed animals to record your baby’s ultrasound heartbeat.
 With wine in hand, Elizabeth tries to find the positives hidden in the messes of parenthood.
 There never seem to be enough hours in the day, but filling the minutes with memorable moments keeps her smiling.

 For my lovely readers, I made this printable for kids struggling with back to school anxiety, especially in current times.
 Grab and print and have your child fill out and color this sheet to help them process and identify their feelings.